Click on the job below for the full description and how to apply.

 Position Responsibilities:

-• Identify, develop, and lead litigation in federal and state courts.
-Prepare pleadings, motions, and briefs; conduct discovery; present oral arguments; and handle appeals.
+- Identify, develop, and lead litigation in federal and state courts, including the preparation of pleadings, motions, and briefs; conduct discovery; the presentation of oral arguments; and the handling of appeals.

-• Supervise law fellows and student interns, regularly communicating with the Executive Director regarding that oversight.
+- Supervise law fellows and student interns, providing mentorship, oversight, and regular communication with the Executive Director.

-• Develop community education tools, including but not limited to, webinars, training, and legal resource materials.
+- Develop community education tools, including webinars, training, and legal resource materials.

 Required Qualifications: